-Chattahoochee Valley Community College (CVCC) was established by an act of the Alabama Legislature during its 1973 legislative session.
+Chattahoochee Valley Community College was established by an act of the Alabama Legislature during the 1973 legislative session.
 Located in Phenix City, Alabama, CVCC serves the citizens of Phenix City, Russell County, and parts of Bullock, Lee, Macon and Barbour counties.
-Its primary service area is Russell County, the eastern one-third of Macon County and the southeastern corner of Lee County.
-It also provides a variety of educational opportunities for the citizens of the Ft.
-Benning – Columbus, Georgia metropolitan area.
+The College’s primary service area is Russell County, the eastern one-third of Macon County and the southeastern corner of Lee County.
+It also provides a variety of educational opportunities for the citizens of the Fort Moore – Columbus, Georgia metropolitan area.

 Chattahoochee Valley Community College promotes student success and is committed to enriching our community by offering accessible quality and engaging educational opportunities through academic transfer, career and technical education, workforce development, and adult education.

-Chattahoochee Valley Community College (CVCC) will be a dynamic engaged institution of higher learning dedicated to serving the community and students by providing excellent educational cultural and career opportunities allowing individuals to be successful and achieve their goals.
-CVCC will provide quality services through innovative practices state-of-the-art facilities and an understanding of meeting individuals where they are.
-CVCC will enhance the lives of its students, faculty, staff and the community by:
+Chattahoochee Valley Community College (CVCC) will be a dynamic engaged institution of higher learning dedicated to serving the community and students by providing excellent educational, cultural, and career opportunities allowing individuals to be successful and achieve their goals.
+CVCC will provide quality services through innovative practices state-of-the-art facilities and a culture of meeting individuals where they are and empowering them to succeed.
+CVCC will enhance the lives of students, faculty, staff, and the community by:

 - Promoting instructional excellence in all program areas

 - Expanding and enhancing programs to meet the needs of the area’s workforce